Lewellane History, Family Crest & Coats of Arms

 The Lewellane surname is derived from the Welsh personal name Llewellyn, which was also spelled Llywelin.
 This name is often explained as meaning lion-like, but is in fact probably derived from the Welsh word "llyw," which means leader.
 The Welsh double l was a constant source of trouble to English speakers, and was often translated "f."
 "A very ancient Welsh personal name, borne by many princes and magnates of Celtic origin."

 The surname Lewellane was first found in Pembrokeshire (Welsh: Sir Benfro), a county in south-west Wales, anciently part of the Welsh kingdom of Deheubarth.
 The most famous and oldest reference of the name was Dafydd ap Llywelyn (c.1212-1246), Prince of Gwynedd from 1240 to 1246, the first ruler to claim the title Prince of Wales.
 His father was Llywelyn the Great (Welsh: Llywelyn Fawr) (c.
 1172-1240), Prince of Gwynedd in north Wales who eventually became ruler over most of Wales.
 "Davydd ab Llewelyn died at Aber, about 1246, and was buried in the abbey of Conway."

 Over in Aberedow, South Wales "Llewelyn's Cave, is said to have been occasionally used as an asylum by that brave, but unfortunate, prince, Llewelyn ab Grufydd, the last royal defender of Welsh liberty and independence, against the overpowering army of Edward I."

-Important Dates for the Lewellane family
+Early History of the Lewellane family

 This web page shows only a small excerpt of our Lewellane research.
 Another 127 words (9 lines of text) covering the years 1066, 1500, 1380 and 1415 are included under the topic Early Lewellane History in all our PDF Extended History products and printed products wherever possible.